 It can be very difficult to tell whether or not your fridge freezer, fridge or freezer has a plastic back or not.
 While most appliances now have metal backing, there could still be some with a plastic backing, so it's worth knowing what to look for.

-Consumers who already own a fridge freezer, fridge or freezer with a flammable plastic back should be reassured that the likelihood of a refrigerator fire is very low.
+Those who already own an appliance with a flammable plastic back should be reassured that the likelihood of a refrigerator fire is very low.
 Our March 2018 research analysing government fire data found that only 8% of fires caused by faulty household appliances were caused by fridge freezers, fridges or freezers.
 It's important to note that the material used in the backing can allow an existing fire to spread – it isn’t the cause of fire itself.